 What is agency nursing and why it could be the perfect career move

 An agency nurse has the same role as any other nursing professional.
-The only difference is that, rather than working full-time in one fixed location, you are employed by an agency and work on a temporary basis within different settings.
+There is only one main difference.
+Rather than working full-time in one fixed location, you’re employed by an agency and work temporarily within different settings.

-If you’re looking for more information about what an agency nurse is, the benefits and how to get started, we’ve outlined everything you need to know.
+Are you looking for more information about what an agency nurse is, the benefits, and how to get started?
+We’ve outlined everything you need to know, including:

 What is agency nursing?